bestony/wordpress-bearychat-notification/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A BearyChat Notification plugin, can send WordPress Event to your Bearychat Channel.
+A BearyChat Notification plugin, can send WordPress Event to your [Bearychat](https://bearychat.com) Channel.

 == Description ==

 A Plugin can send some event information from wordpress to bearychat .
 Simple Settings and Powerful Message!

+[BearyChat](https://bearychat.com), An Intelligent message processing center for work scene.

 == Installation ==